Yilan County, Taiwan: Rail

-The Yilan Line and North-Link Line of Taiwan Railways Administration pass the county.
+The Yilan Line and North-Link Line of Taiwan Railway pass the county.
 Train stations within the two lines in the county are Shicheng, Dali, Daxi, Guishan, Wai-ao, Toucheng, Dingpu, Jiaoxi, Sicheng, Yilan, Erjie, Zhongli, Luodong, Dongshan, Xinma, Su'aoxin, Su'ao, Yongle, Dong-ao, Wuta and Hanben Station.

 On 21 October 2018, it was the site of a train derailment that killed 18 passengers and injured 178.

-Water

-Harbors in the county include Wushi Harbor.
+Ports and Harbour

+Yilan County's principal commercial seaport is Su'ao Port, a natural harbour in Su'ao Township.
+It serves as the principal maritime gateway of the Lanyang Region and also one of the four major naval base of the ROC Navy.
+The large-scale development of the port was untaken at the 1970s as one of the Taiwan's Ten Major Construction Projects.
+It has 14 berths and can be accommodate to cargo vessels up to 70,000 tonnes.

+The county includes several fish ports including the Nanfang'ao Fishing Port and the Wushi Harbor.